 - Wyoming

-What is a Quitclaim Deed?
+What Is a Quitclaim Deed?

 A quitclaim deed form (or quitclaim) is a legal real estate document for the grantor (owner/seller) to transfer ownership rights of a piece of real property to the grantee (purchaser).

 With a quitclaim deed, the grantor (person transferring the property) transfers whatever rights and legal interest they have in the property.
 The grantor is only promising to give up their rights.
-There are no warranties as to the quality of the real estate title.

-What is the Purpose of a Quitclaim Deed?
+What Is the Purpose of a Quitclaim Deed?

 A quitclaim deed aims to quickly and easily transfer property ownership from one party to another.